mstibbard/mstibbard.github.io/src/content/posts/phoenix-cloud-run-sql.md

 - Starts a Cloud SQL Proxy within the Cloud Build environment
 - Waits to ensure the proxy is functional
 - Executes up migrations against the database
-  - Despite using `MIX_ENV=prod` we are still interacting with the database we created previously (`insight_dev`) via the `PGDATABASE` environment variable
   - The migrations are run using the scripts generated by `mix phx.gen.release --docker`
-  - Uses our image and the PostgreSQL environment variables (`PGHOST`, `PGDATABASE`, `PGUSER`, `PGPASSWORD`)
+  - Uses your image and the PostgreSQL environment variables (`PGHOST`, `PGDATABASE`, `PGUSER`, `PGPASSWORD`)
-- Deploys our Cloud Run service
+- Deploys your Cloud Run service
-  - Uses our image
+  - Uses your image
   - Maps the secrets and environment variables
-  - Assigns our service account as the owner
+  - Assigns your service account as the owner
-  - Links our Cloud SQL instance
+  - Links your Cloud SQL instance
 - Makes use of [substitute variables](https://cloud.google.com/build/docs/configuring-builds/substitute-variable-values) to make it easier to work with.
 Because we are using a mix of `script:` and `arg:` approaches we need to set the `automapSubstitutions: true` option otherwise our builds will fail

 ## Trigger a deploy to Cloud Run